How to become a self-employed tradesperson in 7 steps

 You will also have to invest some time and resources into online and offline marketing.
 Begin by advertising in the windows and noticeboards of local businesses and get your business listed in regional newspapers and directories.
 Online listing sites like Craigslist and Gumtree are free and well worth your time, and you may wish to appear in local online directory sites too.

 To increase customer trust, engagement and the prospect of more work, you should also invest in a website for your business.
 Nearly half of small businesses in the UK don't have a web presence so don't let your business be a statistic.
-You can get quotes on web design and how much it will cost to create a website for your business here.
+You can read more in our guide to how much it will cost to create a website for your business.

 Social media is a great place to get reviews and share photos of your handiwork as it's free.
 Check out our marketing your business guides for more tips for getting the word out about your business.